orxfun/orx-parallel/examples/use_demo_tsp/README.md

 ## Why This Matters

-This example is meant to show what `use` transformations effect in practice:
+This example is meant to show what `use` transformations affect in practice:

 - They let you keep mutable state local to each worker.
 - They avoid repeated allocation inside hot iteration loops.